atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 Some members felt that the existing 13.33 percent limit would be adequate if constructed properly and that more enforcement, rather than stricter requirements, was necessary.
 Other members suggested that more research on riding surface angles and clearances under the wheelchair footrest were necessary.
 Some members felt that wheelchair designers and manufacturers had some obligation to produce wheelchairs that would accommodate the users needs and have the ability to safely operate in a street environment.
 Some recent innovations in the caster wheel design do show some promise in making wheelchairs better at negotiating grade changes.

-**X02.4.9 Edge conditions.**\
+##### X02.4.9 Edge conditions

 The edges of the public sidewalk shall comply with the requirements of this section.

+###### X02.4.9.1 Flares

-**X02.4.9.1 Flares.** Curb ramps located where pedestrians may walk across the curb ramp shall have flared sides.
+Curb ramps located where pedestrians may walk across the curb ramp shall have flared sides.
 The length of the flares shall be at least ten times the curb height, measured along the curb line.
 Curb ramps with returned curbs shall be permitted where pedestrians would not normally walk across the curb ramp.
 Where a sidewalk splits, and only part goes down a transitional ramp, the split edge shall be protected with landscaping, railings, or other fixed barriers.
 Curbs may be used to separate landscaping or other features from landings but should not be placed so as to block permitted travel to an unimproved surface.

 **Discussion:** Notice that the slope of the flare is 1:10 relative to the plane of the curb, not to a level plane.
 In the public right-of-way, flares are not considered a part of the pedestrian access route.
 The 1:10 slope relative to the plane of the sidewalk is sufficient to avoid a tripping hazard, and allows the flares to be built symmetrically, even on sloping terrain.
 The majority of curb ramps are already built this way.